xdrip/xdrip_docs/docs/troubleshoot/libre2.md

 #### Prerequisites

-The device you used o start the sensor must be shielded (microwave oven - switched off) to avoid it interacting with xDrip+ pairing process.
+The device you used to start the sensor must be shielded (microwave oven - switched off) to avoid it interacting with xDrip+ pairing process.
 It will show the connection lost icon.

 <img src="../images/FLnotconnected.png" style="zoom:75%;" />